 TOUR/HIKE/BIKE: C&O Canal National Historical Park, Williamsport.
 According to the National Park Service, the C&O Canal is the nation’s 12th most visited National Park.
 Who knew?
 The Chesapeake & Ohio Canal ran 184.5 miles from Cumberland WV to Georgetown in Washington DC along the Potomac River– the longest stretch, 80 miles of it – in Washington County MD.
 Began in 1828, the canal, with a 600 ft. elevation requiring 74 locks, was already obsolete when completed in 1850 (due to the railroad).
 In Williamstown, you’ll see every canal feature within a half-mile stroll; lift gates, locks, aqueduct, lock house, warehouse, and turning basin.
 But that’s not all.

 Bikers and hikers are already aware of this fantastic, gorgeous, relatively level 184.5 mile path.
 Nearly 75,000 bikers came through last year, staying overnight at lodges and B&B’s that advertise on the trail and provide shuttle service.
 Starting on May 7, 2017, $7.5 million in grant money will be applied towards restoring the Aqueduct Bridge (partially destroyed by a canal boat that fell off into the river) to its 1920 appearance.
 Improvements to this C&O Canal Visitor’s Center will no doubt bring a deluge of new tourists to this small town.
-Visitor’s Center Open March-Nov, Wed – Sun 9-4:30, $5.
+Visitor’s Center Open March-Nov, Wed – Sun 9-4:30, free.

 VISIT: Washington County Museum of Fine Arts, Hagerstown.
 This premier free-to-enter institution, one of only four accredited art museums in Maryland, is a gift to the community and to the world.
 Right off of I-81 and I-70 and just an hour from Washington DC and Baltimore, the WCMFA first opened in 1931 (with several serious expansions since) has been drawing big city patrons for decades.
 In other words – there’s nothing “small town quaint” about it.